-“The beginning is where you want to get those wins to start building momentum toward exploring and acceptance,” Franklin says.
+“The beginning is where you want to get those wins to start building momentum toward exploring and acceptance,” Paulson says.

 As another example of a short-term win, coaching sessions in which current champions prove new processes to managers still at the beginning of the change curve can help create new champions.
 Confirming that new processes are fair, achievable, and impactful goes a long way toward fostering a new culture that supports your longer-term goals.

-According to Franklin, short-term wins should deliver a clear message: “We’re asking more of you, but we’re providing more.”
+According to Paulson, short-term wins should deliver a clear message: “We’re asking more of you, but we’re providing more.”

 6. Develop Long-Term Goals

 With short-term goals set up and celebrated, it’s time to focus on continuous improvement and longer-term goals.
-“It’s a journey you’re going on,” Franklin says.
+“It’s a journey you’re going on,” Paulson says.
 In other words, process changes don’t stop with one implementation.
-“It’s always a phased approach that you’re using to roll one of these programs out,” Franklin says.
+“It’s always a phased approach that you’re using to roll one of these programs out,” Paulson says.

 For example, a distribution center might start improvements with the picking process since increased efficiencies can quickly stack up significant costs and time savings.
 From there, improvements can roll out through every phase of the operation.